azat-co/practicalnode/chapter10/chapter10.md

 Generating SSH Keys
 ----------------------------------------------------------------------------------------------------------------

-SSH keys provide a secure connection without the need to enter username and password every time.
-For GitHub repositories, the latter approach is used with HTTPS URLs (e.g., `https://github.com/azat-co/rpjs.git`) and the former with SSH URLs (e.g., `git@github.com:azat-co/rpjs.git`).
+SSH keys provide a secure connection without the need to enter a username and password every time.
+For GitHub repositories, the latter approach is used with HTTPS URLs (e.g., `https://github.com/azat-co/rpjs.git`,) and the former with SSH URLs (e.g., `git@github.com:azat-co/rpjs.git`).

 To generate SSH keys for GitHub on macOS/Unix machines, do the following: